The Best Selz Alternatives Compared (2023)

-For smaller businesses, consider Sellfy.
-It’s similar to the two above but its straightforward approach lets you focus on selling and less on everything else.
+Consider Sellfy if you want the easiest way to create a simple online store.
+It’s straightforward approach lets you focus on selling and less on everything else.

 If you’re looking for the bare minimum, you can’t go wrong with Gumroad or SendOwl.
 Both are cut from the same cloth – lightweight ecommerce platforms that make selling digital products easy.